Voote/Listownik/README.md

 Listownik is personal tracker of your favorite games, movies and series.
 It's connected to dedicated project at DatoCMS.com (headless CMS).
 User need to change API token for his DatoCMS project.

-This project helps me understand how to create responsive web app without css framework and how to connect app to headless CMS.
-It's helped me to understood
+This project helps me understand how to create responsive web app with mui and how to connect app to headless CMS or custom components like slick-carousel or hookrouter.
+It's helped me to understood graphQL and unit tests.

 ### Query required from database
 It's necessary to create query at your project ( settings -> model)